psu13/mutable-hakyll/posts/digital-analogs.md

 1. Coat a long piece and thin piece of plastic with super thin emulsion made up of layers of gelatin and silver-based chemicals called silver halides.

 2. When light hits the emulsion a chemical change is induced in the grains of silver halide.
 The exact nature of this change is not completely understood, but when exposed grains are then dunked in a chemical bath made up of basic salts, they will cause that part of the film to become darker.
 You then need to run the film through a few more chemical baths to produce a permanent negative image of the scene that you saw in the camera.
+Modern black and white films also incorporate various tricks to make the emulsion sensitive to the full spectrum of light rather than just blue-ish light.

 3. To make the picture a positive again, you project an image of it (usually enlarged) on to a second piece of emulsion, this one coated on paper.
 Usually to get the entire range of tones from the negative to the paper you have to do a non-trivial amount of manipulation because the exposure range for the paper is not as long as that of film.

 4. If the film is a color film, then the emulsion and development are even more complicated.
 First, you need multiple layers of emulsion, one for each primary color that you want to capture.
-Second, color films incorporate dyes either into the film itself or in the chemical baths used to develop them.
-These dyes react to coupling agents, again either in the film or in the development baths, that make the dye "stick" to the more developed parts of the silver film emulsion.
+Second, color films incorporate *dye couplers* either into the film itself or in the chemical baths used to develop them.
+These couplers react with the oxidized developer sitting in each layer of the emulsion to create dyes in the primary colors used to create the final color image.
+Since denser areas of the negative will have more oxidized developer near them you get a higher density of dyes in those areas.
+This is how the color "knows" where to go in the picture.
 The silver is then washed away and you get either a negative or positive color picture.

-Again, the exact details of how color films are formulated and how the color works are in general proprietary.
-They died with Kodak (but still live on at Fuji).
+   The details of how color films are formulated and how the color works are in general make up multiple graduate level textbooks in applied chemistry.
+The *exact* details probably died with Kodak (but still live on at Fuji).

 Digital imaging systems work on principles that are both simpler and more complicated.
 Digital sensors are pretty complicated.
 But once you have the data getting a picture out is comparatively simple.